 PDF’s and publications on the site are being reviewed and removed or made accessible as required, as part of the programme of content improvement work planned for 2023/24.

-A working group will be set up to look at the process for the compilation and display of Committee Papers and work towards a solution.
+A working group is now in place and is looking at the process for the compilation and display of Committee Papers to work towards a solution.

 The following issues have now been resolved.

 WCAG issues identified by the Government Digital Service in June 2020

 All issues have been addressed and improvements are now live.

 This involved some internal work and external work with our website provider.

 Examples of the improvements were coding and scaling of text-based controls.

 Fixes put in place should address the issues identified on the pages identified and also across the whole site.

 Internal testing is now taking place using JAWS.